1912 – 2000

 — Polly Dyer

-See the full homage to David Brower from The Wild Cascades Winter 2001 edition
+See the full homage to David Brower in The Wild Cascades Winter 2001 edition